Are you struggling with designing a signup form that converts? If yes, then don’t worry, you’re not alone.

 What Tools Do You Need for Split Testing?

 To conduct a successful experiment, you need a tool for split testing.
-There are hundreds of software you can choose from, but most of them are complex to use or require a huge investment.
+There are hundreds of software tools to choose from, but most of them are complex or require a huge investment.

 But what if we offer you a free solution, which is easy to use?

 Google Optimize is a free service by Google that lets you conduct A/B tests on your WordPress website.
 Using the tool, you can get insights about each visitor’s taste and interest.
 Then use the data to optimize your signup form to improve conversions.

 The best part about Google Optimize is that you can easily integrate it with your WordPress site.
 And it uses Google Analytics to measure your split tests and show results.